HD60Hz/squad-lab1-store/README.md

 			])
     run_store_shell(store)
 ```
-When we choose the command 1 corresponding to inventory listing we get :
+When we choose the command 1 corresponding to inventory listing we get:

 Result:
 <pre>